 Trinity was developed in the wake of the 2008 financial crisis so it was important to us that we made sure Trinity Leeds continued the Leeds tradition by securing well-known names for its opening.
 It wasn’t just about big brands though – we’ve changed the way the city centre operates by bringing new life, and later opening times, into the ‘Capital of the North’.

 Trinity Leeds replaced two old fashioned 1970s shopping arcades in the heart of Leeds.

-The result of our work is a light and airy space with a stunning glazed roof lit by more than 940 LEDs.
-These are all individually controllable, and can create mood lighting throughout the day as well as impressive light shows.
+The Trinity Leeds development was completed in 2013 and was the only new shopping centre to be built in the UK that year.
+The space is light and airy with a stunning glazed roof that’s lit by more than 940 LEDs.
+These are all individually controllable and can create mood lighting throughout the day as well as impressive light shows.

 Trinity Leeds is not our only shopping centre in the city - the White Rose shopping centre is located in the South of Leeds slightly further out of town.

 Trinity Leeds has brought national and international brands to the city and is considered to be a best in class prime centre by investors, occupiers and customers alike.
 It has become a natural UK location of choice after London.
 Both Everyman Cinemas and Crafthouse & Angelica (D&D restaurants) chose Trinity Leeds for their first locations outside of London.

 Trinity is home to flagship retail stores for Apple, H&M, New Look, Next, Primark and Decathlon (opening early 2021).
 Trinity is now well established as a prime retail destination, the heart of the city.
 In addition, Trinity provides a wide range of shops serving the lifestyle and convenience needs of the thousands of customers, including office workers (from the adjacent thriving financial & office district) who visit Leeds city centre every day.